covalenthq/covalent-docs/docs/content/project-showcase/showcase-template.md

 This section should cover:
 - A high level introduction of your project.
-- At what stage is your project and on which networks/blockchains it exists.
+- At what stage is your project and on which networks/blockchains it exists?
+- Was is part of a Hackathon by Covalent or is it and Independent project?
+If it was part of hackathon, please point a link to it.
-- How covalent brought value to you and/or how you will bring value to Covalent's ecoystem.
+- How covalent brought value to you and/or how you will bring value to Covalent's ecoystem?

 &nbsp;
-## Content
+## Minimum Content
-This section contains the content who want to put emphasis on your project showcase.
+This section contains the direction and guidlines for the content that will go in your project showcase.

-&nbsp;
-### Minimum Content
 - A brief description of how your project utilizes Covalent which must include:
     - Which endpoints are being used and/or planning to use?
     - How Covalent APIs helped you to achieve your project goal?
-    - How Covalent align with the future vision of your project? (optional)
+    - How Covalent aligns with the future vision of your project?
 - Show working images(max 3) of the infrastructure piece that's being powered by Covalent or a link to a working prototype.
 Refer [images](#images)
-- Link to Github Repos (optional: if open-souced)
+- Link to Github Repos (`optional`: put only if open-souced).
-- Link to Communication channels.
+- Link to Communication channels and social channels.

 ---------

 &nbsp;